jvdwrf/sprockell/README.md

 3. Add a binary to the Sprockell package, and instruct Stack to run that
 4. Create a separate Stack project for your Haskell file, which depends on this Sprockell package

+You can also find some practical usage of this in the [continuous integration](./runDemos.sh).

 ### Run directly

 ```bash